Overview of the Leonsis Family Entrepreneurship Prize:

 The Leonsis Family Entrepreneurship Prize is supported by Ted Leonsis (C’77), a longtime entrepreneur, investor, and founder, majority owner, chairman, and chief executive officer of Monumental Sports & Entertainment; his wife, Lynn; his son, Zach (MBA’15), senior vice president of strategic initiatives of Monumental Sports & Entertainment and general manager of Monumental Sports Network; and his daughter, Elle (C’14), digital marketing director of SnagFilms, Inc.

 The 2018 prize finalists will share their ventures with the community at the inaugural “Bark Tank” pitch competition event on Tuesday, Jan.
-16, 2018.
+16, 2018 at 5pm.

 Follow the conversation at #barktank.